 For seniors who require long-term senior care, staying in hospitals and long-term care facilities may be financially challenging, particularly if they are living off their pensions and retirement funds with limited coverage for healthcare.
 To create a more affordable housing option for seniors, a research team in Calgary, Alberta, has been developing a portable solution that would allow seniors to remain in a home environment and age in place in a community.

-This week, our Project Manager, Josh, will introduce us to an innovative backyard cottage project in Calgary and discuss the potentials of developing prefabricated cottages in Seattle.
+This week, our Project Manager, Josh, introduced us to an innovative backyard cottage project in Calgary and discussed the potentials of developing prefabricated cottages in Seattle.

 Written by Josh Janet, Project Manager | PE: